 Book in progress: Therapeutic Landscapes: Medicine in the Tibetan Epic of King Gesar, an abridged and annotated translation of གླིང་སྒྲུང་ལས་བྱིང་བའི་བོད་པའི་གསོ་རིག་སྐོར་གླེང་པ།, published by Qinghai Nationalities University Gesar Research Institute Press in 2014.
 Research for this book was part of the project, Mapping an Epic: Religion and Healing in Inner Asia.

-In progress, Hidden Lands in Himalayan Myth and History: Transformations of sBas yul through Time.
+Book under review, Hidden Lands in Himalayan Myth and History: Transformations of sBas yul through Time.
 Volume of scholarly articles edited by Frances Garrett, Elizabeth McDougal, and Geoffrey Samuel

 Forthcoming, Gesar’s Therapeutic Geographies.
 In edited volume to be published by Brill, edited by Matthew Kapstein.

 2018.
-Engaged pedagogy through role-play in a Buddhist Studies classroom.
+Engaged Pedagogy through Role-play in a Buddhist Studies Classroom.
 Teaching Theology and Religion 21:4.